 This first phase, which included planning, project design and construction of two of the largest elements of the plan, cost nearly $975,000.

-Construction of a 21-foot-tall archway adjacent to Broomfield Road is scheduled for next summer as implementation of the plan continues.
+Construction of a 21-foot-tall archway adjacent to Broomfield Road is planned in a future phase of the plan.